Alexander-Milligan/Introduction-to-Git-Github/README.md

         <p>The main command to stage a file is "git add filename" this will place the file and any changes in to the staging area.
 Once the files are in the staging area you can then commit them for every change you make with a comment but it is advised to try and keep your commits to every five changes.</p>
     <h2>Module Two Assessment: Committed.
 Modified & Staged</h2>
         <h3>Module Brief:</h3>
-        <p>You are required to create a folder named “ModuleTwo” inside your IGG folder with a file named “README.md”.
+        <p>You are required to create a folder named “ModuleTwo” inside your IGG folder with a “README.md”, remebering to cd in to the new folder to create the readme file.
 You are then asked to write an essay based on the three states of git within your README.md file in your new ModuleTwo folder.</p>
         <p>Once you are finished your essay please push it to your IGG repository, remember to add, commit and have a good comment on the commit.</p>